-The Accounting Manager performs all aspects of client accounting including but not limited to hands-on day to day accounting functions, maintenance of general ledger, preparation of financial statements, compiling and monitoring of budgets, managing cash and investments, and maintains the overall financial health of multiple assigned metropolitan, water & sanitation, park and recreation, and fire protection/emergency service districts.
+The Accountant supports the Accounting Manager in all aspects of client accounting including but not limited to all day to day accounting functions, payroll, maintenance of general ledger, preparation of financial statements, compiling and monitoring of budgets, managing cash and investments, and assists in maintaining the overall financial health of multiple assigned metropolitan, water & sanitation, park and recreation, and fire protection/emergency service districts.

 - Accounting & Budget Functions

-- Primary responsibility is to maintain the general ledger and accounting systems for each client.
+- Primary responsibility is to assist in maintaining the general ledger and accounting systems for each client.

 - Prepares monthly, quarterly and annual financial statements, as needed.

-- Coordinates revenue management, including billings for services and fees and budget comparisons.
+- Coordinates with Accounting Manager on revenue management, including billings for services and fees and budget comparisons.

-- Coordinates expense management, including analysis of budget to actual and explaining variances.
+- Coordinates with Accounting Manager on expense management, including analysis of budget to actual and explaining variances.

-- Prepares audit supporting work papers and coordinates with independent auditors, or completes audit exemption as applicable.
+- Prepares audit workpapers and coordinates with independent auditors, or completes audit exemption as applicable.

 - Prepares year-end tax reporting, including W-2 and 1099 forms.

-- Prepares or assists client attorney with annual reporting.
+- Prepares or assist Accounting Manager with compliance reporting.

-- Works closely with District Administrators and District Managers to handle issues and transactions related to finance.
+- Works closely with Director of Finance and Accounting and Accounting Managers to handle issues and transactions related to finance and accounting.

 Other duties as assigned.